eduardo-borges-goncalves/postgresql/README.md

 - Using the `WHERE` clause to filter data based on conditions
 - Joining two or more tables using the `JOIN` keyword
 - Using aggregate functions such as `SUM` and `COUNT` to summarize data
-- Using subqueries to retrieve data based on the results of another query
+- Using `subqueries` to retrieve data based on the results of another query
-- Creating views to simplify complex queries
+- Creating `views` to simplify complex queries
-- Using transactions to group multiple SQL statements into a single operation
+- Using `transactions` to group multiple SQL statements into a single operation
-- Using foreign keys and indexes to enforce referential integrity and improve performance
+- Using `foreign keys` and `indexes` to enforce referential integrity and improve performance
+- Alter column, Alter table, Set type to column
+- How to work with `DATES`, like retrieve orders from a especific time

 ## Conclusion
 My studies on PostgreSQL have given me a solid foundation in working with relational databases, and I feel confident in my ability to create and manipulate tables, query data, and perform more advanced operations such as joins and aggregates.
 I plan to continue practicing my skills by working on more complex exercises and exploring the many features and capabilities of PostgreSQL.